Madeleine Albright, Other Dignitaries Join Awards Celebration to Honor Public Leaders for Building Hope and Opportunity for Future Generations

 Presented with the overarching theme of “building hope and opportunity for future generations” at a gala dinner and ceremony June 6, the awards recognize leaders who have taken exemplary measures to protect the environment, promote peace and security, create equal opportunities for students of color, identify bipartisan solutions to social issues, and build inclusive communities.

 Nearly 400 people, including many dignitaries from politics, business, and the nonprofit sector, attended the event to recognize the awardees.
 They included former Vice President Walter Mondale, former Secretary of State Madeleine Albright, Minnesota Supreme Court Justice Margaret Chutich, University of Minnesota President Eric Kaler, and several members of the University’s Board of Regents.
-(Photos here)
+(View the 2016 Public Leadership Awards photo gallery)

 "The leaders we're honoring are making remarkable contributions in building hope and opportunity for future generations," said Eric Schwartz, dean of the Humphrey School.
 He noted that current Humphrey School students share the commitment of the honorees to make the world a better place, even in the face of our current political challenges.